Blanche of Brittany: Marriage and issue

 Blanche's husband served under his father at the Battle of Furnes, where he was wounded.
 He never recovered, and died of the effects over a year later.
-His premature death led to a legal battle later, when Artois was left to his sister Mahaut rather than his son Robert.
+His premature death led to a legal battle later, when Artois was left to his sister Mahaut of Artois rather than his son Robert.
 Robert was never the proper Count of Artois, on Mahaut's death Artois passed to her daughter, Joan II, Countess of Burgundy.

 Blanche's daughter Margaret was the mother of Philip III of Navarre who was married to Joan II of Navarre.
 Her sister, Marie was married to Guy IV, Count of Saint-Pol.

 Blanche died on 19 March 1327 at the Chateau de Bois-de-Vincennes, and was buried in the now-demolished church of the Couvent des Jacobins in Paris.